VIB-PSB/ksrates/doc/source/usage.rst

     Docker pulls the container image from Docker Hub and from then on makes use of the local copy.

-In order to submit the command as a job on a cluster, wrap the command in the appropriate syntax for the executor system/HPC scheduler (e.g. for SGE: ``qsub -b y``).
+In order to submit the command as a job on a cluster, wrap the command in the appropriate syntax for the executor system/HPC scheduler (e.g. for SGE: ``qsub``).
 It is strongly recommended to run the *K*:sub:`S` paralog and orthologs (see commands below) estimation steps on a compute cluster.

 An overview of the commands is available by accessing the package help menu (``ksrates -h``)::